 Death metal was still in its formative stages at this point, and a lot of material here is played at a leisurely pace with prominent slow passages that these days would probably be passed off as doom metal.
 Everybody gets their moment in the limelight, and so you’ll hear Jan-Chris’ thundering bass guitar introduce the sordid love song ‘Tangled In Gore’ and Hoogedoorn gets his moment of glory with ‘Decomposed’.
 Everything is evenly distributed.
 Slow passages segue seamlessly with faster and, dare I say, blast parts.
 Melody emphasizes and accentuates the brutality, and the clear-cut structures serve to add to the overall heaviness of the procedure.
 The bass guitar can be heard, and even contributes actively to the material at hand.
 The drumming is functional, but hardly the stuff of legend.
 I have no idea what became of Marc Hoogedoorn after his departure from Gorefest, but I’m sure he’s somewhere playing those drums and rocking away.

 There are a few lovely themes to be found on this record.
 ‘Foetal Carnage’ is a graphic pro-abortion song, and in album highlight ‘Loss Of Flesh’ Jan-Chris loudly states the sobering thought: “I was born alive / isn’t that punishment enough?”
 The recurring theme through out this record is rotting in its various stages, and so you’ll have ‘Putrid Stench Of Human Remains’ and ‘Decomposed’ dealing with that.
 ‘Horrors In A Retarded Mind’ and ‘Loss Of Flesh’ are about suicide by self-mutilation, and serial killer fanatics can get their fill with ‘Confessions Of A Serial Killer’.
-The band’s self-titled opus ‘Gorefest’ is about eating the dead, and having sex with them – or both at once.
+The band’s self-titled opus ‘Gorefest’ is about eating the dead, and having sex with them – or both at once, as is the case here.
 No wonder the band would move on to more earthly and socio-political themes after they got this out of their collective system.
 I feel dirty just typing the synopses here for your perusal, just try and imagine how they feel.
 This stuff follows them around to this day.
 Happy thoughts!

 The difference in writing and playing isn’t very surprising given that with this album the core duo had two different writing partners in Alex van Schaik (guitars) and Marc Hoogedoorn (drums).
 Jan-Chris de Koeijer (vocals, bass guitar) and Frank Harthoorn (guitars) man their known positions, but given that half of these songs were written by original guitarist van Schaik it is perhaps understandable why a lot of people who were introduced to Gorefest later don’t like this album very much.
 And what is this style exactly, you wonder?
 Well, for one “Mindloss” is very Autopsy inspired with its sludgy guitar tone, and barbaric but tasteful drumming.
 This record is bass-heavy too, very reminiscent of “Severed Survival” and “Mental Funeral” that way.
 Jan-Chris also has a very wet inflection here that will occasionally remind of Chris Reifert.

 “Mindloss” will forever remain the album that people skip, and truthfully there is no rational reason to do so.
 Gorefest would come fully into their own with the follow-up “False”, which introduced the most widely known line-up for the band.
 There are a few missteps on this album, like there are with any release – but overall it is a serviceable debut for an uprising force.
 The fact that this album is often neglected speaks more of people's love for the status-quo than of the merits of this album.
 The album was originally released by Dutch label Foundation 2000, but re-issued a year later by American-German conglomerate Nuclear Blast Records upon their acquisition of Gorefest.
-There were more brutal alternatives around at the time, whether they were the more percussive-oriented Altar, the Black Sabbath inspired Acrostichon, the madly thrashing Thanatos or the occult sounding Sinister.
+There were more brutal alternatives around at the time, whether they were the more percussive-oriented Altar, the Black Sabbath inspired death/thrashing Acrostichon, the madly thrashing Thanatos or the occult sounding Sinister.
 Gorefest played their hearts out, and while they were in the same genre as their peers, they managed to give it a twist all their own.
 Carcass’ fingerprints are all over it, but only in its basic construction.
 Nevertheless its archaic production, and quircky cover art, “Mindloss” remains a fascinating document into the younger years of Holland’s more divisive and respected death metal institution.